ATLANTIC HOTEL: Situated in the capital, Banjul.

 Amenities & Services

-hotel boasts its own clinic, a satellite TV room and 3 pool tables, there are volleyball, croquet, squash and floodlit tennis courts There is a good sized the kidney-shaped pool, with sun loungers round it, a pool bar and thatched umbrellas beneath some tall palms.
+The Hotel boasts its own clinic, a satellite TV room and 3 pool tables, there are volleyball, croquet, squash and floodlit tennis courts There is a good sized kidney-shaped pool, with sun loungers around it, a pool bar and thatched umbrellas beneath some tall palms.
 Snacks are served here and at seats outside and above the beach

 Bar and ‘High life’ al a carte restaurant.
-At the end is the Tropicana Patio and the Katcha Dula Bar and the ‘Bantaba’ restaurant, which has an open-air entertainment area beside
+At the end are the Tropicana Patio and the Katcha Dula Bar and the ‘Bantaba’ restaurant, which has an open-air entertainment area beside

 Activities & Facilities